lauraVDL2/Pokedex/README.md

 # Pokedex
-This project is a Pokemon which is not using PokeApi ; I wrote my own APIs here.
+This project is a Pokedex which is not using PokeApi ; I wrote my own APIs here.
 Backend is using Spring Boot (with MongoDB database), frontend is using Angular.

 # Install